Debila

-Debila (اﻟﺪﺑﻴﻠﺔ) is a town and commune, and the capital of Debila District, in El Oued Province, Algeria.
-According to the 2008 census it has a population of 25,158, up from 20,088 in 1998, and an annual growth rate of 2.3%.
+Debila (اﻟﺪﺑﻴﻠﺔ) is a town, commune, and also the capital of Debila District.
+It is in El Oued Province, Algeria.
+According to the 2008 census, it had a population of 25,158, up from 20,088 in 1998, and an annual growth rate of 2.3%.

 Climate

 Debila has a hot desert climate (Köppen climate classification BWh), with very hot summers and mild winters.
 Rainfall is light and sporadic, and summers are particularly dry.

 Transportation

 Debila lies on the N16 highway, 20 km north of El Oued on the way to Tebessa, and the Tunisian border by the N48.
 From El Oued the N16 continues to Touggourt, and the N48 leads north towards Biskra.

 Education

 6.5% of the population has a tertiary education, and another 16.1% has completed secondary education.
 The overall literacy rate is 74.9%, and is 81.8% among males and 67.8% among females.

 Localities

 The commune of Debila is composed of six localities: